Direct High-Resolution Imaging of Earth-Like Exoplanets: Pupil-Densified Hypertelescopes

 \subsection{Backgrounds and Noise Terms}

-Each coherent pixel of a pupil‐densified hypertelescope not only collects the desired planetary signal \(\dot N_p\) but also incurs several irreducible photon backgrounds and detector‐related noise sources.
-A careful accounting of these terms is essential to assess true performance and integration‐time requirements.
+Each coherent pixel of a pupil-densified hypertelescope not only collects the desired planetary signal \(\dot N_p\) but also incurs several irreducible photon backgrounds and detector-related noise sources.
+A careful accounting of these terms is essential to assess true performance and integration-time requirements.

 With the densification factor \(\gamma_d=\gamma_{\rm opt}\approx1663\) from (\ref{eq:gamma_opt}), we further define

 where \(\Omega_{\rm beam}\) is the \emph{solid angle} of a single diffraction–limited “pixel’’ in the densified exit pupil of diameter \(d_o\).